justanotherdot/justanotherdot/site/posts/an-infinite-barrage-of-mountains-to-climb.md

 title: An Infinite Barrage of Mountains to Climb
 author: Ryan James Spencer
 date: 2019-11-13T09:14:36.242597959+00:00
-tags: [health, mental health, imposter syndrome]
+tags: [mental health, imposter syndrome]
 summary: >-
   This Tuesday I went to my last therapy session for the year.
 In that session I finalized a relapse prevention program for my obsessive compulsive disorder and